Posts Tagged ‘mosquitoes’

 aug16_1forest

-Well, the crickets sang a great lullaby last night!
-I slept like a log.
-It was so warm at 5:30am that we needed no jackets as we began the hike into Sky Lakes Wilderness.
+Well, the crickets sang a great lullaby last night! after a 32 mile day, plus that cricket song, I slept like a log.
+It was so warm at 5:30 am that we needed no jackets as we began the hike into Sky Lakes Wilderness.
+The mosquitoes were waiting for us when we came out of our net tent.
 Last time, we went the lake route– this time we stayed with the PCT.
 For some time it was just forest and no views.
-We fended off a horde of mosquitoes to get water at Christi’s Spring, and a bit after that, the climbing and views really got going.
+When we stopped for breakfast, we had to eat it under headnets!

 Walk with Aragorn to Minas Tirith: Pippin uses the Palantir.
 Turn south.